 Open Ohio Public Records Law requests

 I’m continuing to attempt to locate documentation of an interview conducted with Carl Knox’s former secretary.
-I’m zeroing in on the year 2007, which is when I believe the interview was conducted.

 Seeking 3 unposted university recordings for Miami’s Oral History Project or related Request for Records Destruction documents